audrasmi/RFFLSCAD/math.scad.md

 ### flatten()

 **Description**:
-Takes a list of list and flattens it by one level.
+Takes a list of lists and flattens it by one level.

 Argument        | What it does
 --------------- | ------------------------------